Home Inspection Blog

 Dry Basement Ideas from a Home Inspector

-Look at the Outside First Digging a big hole in the ground for a foundation is an open invitation for water intrusion.
+Digging a big hole in the ground for a foundation is an open invitation for water intrusion.
 Some people live with this reality every time it rains.
-In other cases, basements can stay pretty dry until a 50- or 100-year flood event comes...
+In other cases, basements can stay pretty dry until a 50- or 100-year flood event comes along.
+Regardless of the age of...

 Aging Cast Iron Drain Lines

-Looking Closely for Problems In New England there are numerous single and multi-family homes that were built at the turn of the 20th century or earlier.
+In New England there are numerous single and multi-family homes that were built at the turn of the twentieth century or earlier.
 At the time of construction these homes typically used some form of metal piping for the drain lines.
-Copper,...
+Copper, galvanized steel and cast...

 Ice-Damming Causes and Cures